 Guidance

-Ten Care Under Pressure principles for use by those refining/designing interventional strategies to tackle doctor mental ill-health:
+Ten Care Under Pressure principles for use by those refining/designing interventional strategies:

 - Be clear about who the intervention is for (given the continuum from full health, to ‘under pressure’, to mental ill-health).